 Fiat money, on the other hand, is backed by the authority of each government.
 The US dollar, for example, is backed by the “full faith and credit of the United States government.”
 According to the Federal Reserve Board of Governors: “(Dollars) have no redeemable value in gold, silver, or any other commodity, and are unbacked by anything.”
 The value of the notes is determined by what they will be used to purchase.
 In another sense, Federal Reserve notes are ‘backed’ by all the commodities and services in the economy because they are legal tender.”

 Because a government can generate as much money as it wishes, fiat money may be more prone to inflation and deflation.
-The value of these currencies is also determined by consumer confidence and the currency markets.
+The value of these currencies is also determined by consumer confidence and the cryptocurrency market.

 When comparing stablecoins and fiat currencies, it’s important to consider how helpful they are as a medium of exchange.